box/developer.box.com/content/guides/box-mcp/remote/index.md

   ![MCP](./img/mistral.gif)
 </ImageFrame>

-### Github Copilot
+### GitHub Copilot

-To set up Box MCP server with Github Copilot, go to the [overview page](https://github.com/mcp/box/mcp-server-box-remote) and click *Install MCP server*.
-You'll be redirected to VS Code editor.
+To set up the Box MCP server with GitHub Copilot, go to the [overview page](https://github.com/mcp/box/mcp-server-box-remote) and click *Install MCP server*.
+You'll be redirected to the VS Code editor.
 Click *Install* and complete OAuth to grant access to Box.

 You may need to manually enter your Client ID and Client Secret.
-When registering your OAuth application, make sure to include these redirect URIs:
+When registering your OAuth application, make sure to include following redirect URIs:

 ```curl
 http://127.0.0.1:33418